TykTechnologies/tyk/apidef/oas/schema/x-tyk-gateway.md

 ### **URLRewriteTrigger**

 **Field: `condition` ([](#))**
-Condition represents a boolean operator for rules.
+Condition indicates the logical combination that will be applied to the rules for an advanced trigger:

 - Value `any` means any of the defined trigger rules may match
 - Value `all` means all the defined trigger rules must match

 **Field: `rules` (`[]`[URLRewriteRule](#urlrewriterule))**
-Rules contain conditional triggers for URL rewriting.
+Rules contain individual checks that are combined according to the `condition` to determine whether the URL rewrite will be triggered.
-If empty, it enables non-conditional rewrites.
+If empty, the trigger is ignored.

 **Field: `rewriteTo` (`string`)**
-RewriteTo specifies a URL to rewrite the request to, if the conditions match.
+RewriteTo specifies the URL to which the request shall be rewritten if indicated by the combination of `condition` and `rules`.

 ### **URLRewriteRule**